Troubleshoot your IoT Edge for Linux on Windows device

 Gather debug information

-When you need to gather logs from an IoT Edge for Linux on Windows device, the most convenient way is to use the Get-EflowLogs PowerShell cmdlet.
-By default, this command collects the following logs:
+To gather logs from an IoT Edge for Linux on Windows device, use the Get-EflowLogs PowerShell cmdlet.
+By default, this command collects these logs:

-• eflowlogs-summary.txt: contains the status of all log collection steps.
+• eflowlogs-summary.txt: shows the status of all log collection steps.

-• EFLOW VM configuration: includes the VM, networking, and passthrough configurations and additional information.
+• EFLOW VM configuration: has the VM, networking, passthrough configurations, and other information.

 • IoT Edge logs: includes the output of iotedge check the IoT Edge runtime support bundle.

-• WSSDAgent logs: includes all the logs related to the WSSDAgent service.
+• WSSDAgent logs: includes all logs related to the WSSDAgent service.

-After the cmdlet gathers all the required logs, the files are compressed into a single file named eflowlogs.zip under the EFLOW installation path (For example, C:\Program Files\Azure IoT Edge).
+After the cmdlet gathers all required logs, it compresses the files into a single file named eflowlogs.zip in the EFLOW installation path (for example, C:\Program Files\Azure IoT Edge).

 Check your IoT Edge version

-If you're running an older version of IoT Edge for Linux on Windows, then upgrading may resolve your issue.
-To check the EFLOW version installed on your device, use the following steps:
+If you're running an older version of IoT Edge for Linux on Windows, upgrading can resolve your issue.
+To check the EFLOW version installed on your device, follow these steps:

 1. Open Settings on Windows.